Poltergeist III: Filming

 Principal photography of Poltergeist III began on April 6, 1987, and ended in June.
 Filming occurred throughout Chicago.
-The John Hancock Center served as the central high-rise building location, while additional photography occurred at the George Wellington Center, and the Francis W. Parker School, which stood in for Donna's high school.
+The John Hancock Center served as the central high-rise building location, while additional photography occurred at the George Wellington Center, and the Francis W. Parker School, which stood in for Donna Gardner (Lara Flynn Boyle)'s high school.
 Additional non-location filming took place at Metropolitan Chicago Studios.

-According to actress Nancy Allen, one of the earliest scenes she filmed was the finale sequence in which she and Skerritt's characters attempt to scale the building on a window cleaning platform.
-The sequence was filmed on a real platform, and required the actors to stand on the platform approximately 100-stories high.
+According to Nancy Allen, one of the earliest scenes she filmed was the finale sequence in which she and Skerritt's characters Pat and Bruce attempt to scale the building on a window cleaning platform.
+The sequence was filmed on a real platform and required the actors to stand on the platform approximately 100-stories high.
 Because of recurrent budgetary restrictions that arose during the shoot, director Sherman was forced to make unexpected alterations to his and Taggert's original screenplay.

 Special effects

 Unlike the previous films, nearly all of the special effects were live and were performed on stage.
 The only visual effect added in post-production was the lightning flashing over the John Hancock Center in the very final shot of the picture.
 Sherman himself designed the special visual effects.
 On May 13, 1987, while filming the snow-covered parking garage sequence in Oakbrook Terrace's Mid America Plaza, a special effects explosion caused six polystyrene foam-covered cars to catch fire.
 A maintenance worker and two firefighters sustained injuries in the blaze, and the damage caused to the building was estimated at $250,000.